Alaska upgrade strategy: U class, GGUs and Milestone certificates

 • Stored in your Atmos Rewards account wallet

-• Upgrade confirms when U-class first-class inventory is available on the flight
+• Upgrade confirms when U-class first-class inventory is available on the flight.
+On the international Hawaiian routes, upgrades clear from a queue closer to departure rather than confirming at booking

 Since certificates draw from the same U-class inventory as complimentary upgrades, the strategy is the same: target flights with open first-class availability.
 The advantage of certificates over complimentary upgrades is that anyone can use them, making them ideal for: